 PHYSICAL: The nuts and bolts of what most think of as healthy – exercise, nutrition, sleeping well, managing stress, and receiving preventative medical and dental healthcare.

-SOCIAL: Building and maintaining meaningful relationships with friends, family, and your community, establishing a support system, increasing your sense of belonging, and learning effective communication skills.
+SOCIAL: Building and maintaining meaningful relationships with friends, family, and your community, establishing a support system, increasing your sense of belonging, and learning

 SPIRITUAL: Recognizing and nurturing your need to discover meaning and purpose in life and your connection with something larger than yourself.
 Religion is only one route to spiritual wellness.